 If not given before surgery, you must call the office to schedule your post-operative visit.
 Typically your first visit shall be 5-7 days after surgery.

 Pain is often not a significant issue.
-Try to take extra strength Tylenol (not Advil, Motrin, or Aspirin) even if you are not in pain.
+Try to take extra-strength Tylenol (not Advil, Motrin, Aleve, or aspirin) even if you are not in pain.
 Start the night after the surgery.
 This may help to prevent the pain cycle from beginning.
 If you need more pain control, take the prescribed medication.
 This medication may make you nauseous or constipated, so use it only as needed.

 Severe pain not alleviated by the narcotic prescription medication or pain that does not begin to improve 72 hours after the surgery may be considered unusual.
 Call Dr. Westreich if you have concerns about your pain.
 Discomfort around the eyes is often reduced with ice, rather than with prescription medication.

 These are expected results of your surgery.
 If you experience significant bleeding, call Dr. Westreich immediately.